koush/docs.scrypted.app/homekit-troubleshooting.md

 * Ensure the Docker installation (if applicable) is using host networking.
 This configuration is the default if the official Scrypted Docker compose install script was used.
 * Try switching the mDNS advertiser used in the HomeKit plugin settings.
 * Try disabling IGMP Snooping on your router.
+* Use the `Reset Pairing` option in the camera's HomeKit settings to start fresh.

 ### mDNS Advertiser Options